Abaye: Family

-One of Abaye's sons was the well-known Amora Rav Bibi bar Abaye.
+One of Abaye's sons was the well-known amora Bevai bar Abaye.

 Burial place

 Regarding his burial place, Rabbi Chaim Vital wrote in Sefer HaGilgulim:

 "In the village of Yavnit there is a cave where Abaye and Rava are buried.
 The entrance faces west, and inside there are many chambers.
 In the southern-eastern corner is the chamber where Abaye is buried.
 The adjacent chamber to the south is where Rav Dimi of Nehardea is buried.
 The next chamber to the south, which is wider than Rav Dimi’s chamber, is where Rava is buried.
 It is the middle chamber on the southern side; the other chambers were not identified."

 Teachings

-There is a law that if a utensil is ingested within a living person or animal, even if the person or animal is inside an Ohel, the impure object does not become impure through the impurity of the enclosure.
-The Amora Rabbi Zeira raised a question about whether a utensil inside a convulsing animal is considered ingested because the animal is not dead.
-Rav Sheshet ruled that the animal is not considered ingested since it is considered "food," but Rabbi Zeira questioned this, asking how it could be considered "dead," given the law stating that such an animal does not transmit carcass impurity.
+Hullin 121b recounts that there is a law that if a utensil is ingested within a living person or animal, even if the person or animal is inside an ohel, the impure object does not become impure through the impurity of the enclosure.
+The amora Zeira raised a question about whether a utensil inside a convulsing animal is considered ingested because the animal is not dead.
+Sheshet ruled that the animal is not considered ingested because it is considered "food," but Zeira questioned this, asking how it could be considered "dead" given the law that such an animal does not transmit carcass impurity.
 Rashi explains that the question is only relevant for a Jew who has utensils inside an impure animal or a gentile who has utensils inside a pure animal.
-However, if a Jew has utensils inside a pure animal permitted for consumption, it is clear that the utensils are not considered ingested because the animal is allowed for consumption, and something ingested within food is not considered ingested.
+However, if a Jew has utensils inside a pure animal permitted for consumption, it is clear that the utensils are not considered ingested, because the animal is permitted for consumption, and anything ingested within food is not considered ingested.
 The question only pertains to an impure animal, which is forbidden for consumption, and whether it should be viewed as alive since it does not transmit carcass impurity or as food since it transmits food impurity.
-Abaye ruled stringently, considering both statuses—life and death—therefore, the animal does not protect what is inside it, but one who commits bestiality with it incurs capital punishment if done intentionally and with knowledge, and a Sin Offering if done unintentionally, as it is still considered alive.
+Abaye ruled stringently, considering both statuses (life and death); therefore, the animal does not protect what is inside it, but one who commits bestiality with it incurs capital punishment if done intentionally and with knowledge, and a sin offering if done unintentionally, as it is still considered alive.